DIKW pyramid: Criticisms

-Alternatively, information and knowledge might be seen as synonyms.
+Alternatively, in Zins' 2007 analysis referencing Roberto Poli, information and knowledge might be seen as synonyms.
 In answer to these criticisms, Zins argues that, subjectivist and empiricist philosophy aside, "the three fundamental concepts of data, information, and knowledge and the relations among them, as they are perceived by leading scholars in the information science academic community", have meanings open to distinct definitions.
-Rowley echoes this point in arguing that, where definitions of knowledge may disagree, "[t]hese various perspectives all take as their point of departure the relationship between data, information and knowledge."
+Rowley, in her 2007 discussion, echoes this point in arguing that, where definitions of knowledge may disagree, "[t]hese various perspectives all take as their point of departure the relationship between data, information and knowledge."

-American philosophers John Dewey and Arthur Bentley, in their 1949 book Knowing and the Known, argued that "knowledge" was "a vague word", and presented a complex alternative to DIKW including some nineteen "terminological guide-posts".

 Information processing theory argues that the physical world is made of information itself.
 Under this definition, data is either made up of or synonymous with physical information.
 It is unclear, however, whether information as it is conceived in the DIKW model would be considered derivative from physical-information/data or synonymous with physical information.
 In the former case, the DIKW model is open to the fallacy of equivocation.
 In the latter, the data tier of the DIKW model is preempted by an assertion of neutral monism.

 Educator Martin Frické has published an article critiquing the DIKW hierarchy, in which he argues that the model is based on "dated and unsatisfactory philosophical positions of operationalism and inductivism", that information and knowledge are both weak knowledge, and that wisdom is the "possession and use of wide practical knowledge.

 David Weinberger argues that although the DIKW pyramid appears to be a logical and straight-forward progression, this is incorrect.
 "What looks like a logical progression is actually a desperate cry for help."
 He points out there is a discontinuity between Data and Information (which are stored in computers), versus Knowledge and Wisdom (which are human endeavours).
 This suggests that the DIKW pyramid is too simplistic in representing how these concepts interact. "...Knowledge is not determined by information, for it is the knowing process that first decides which information is relevant, and how it is to be used."